 Preheating is suggested when searing rare steaks (remove the broiler pan before preheating; food will stick if placed on hot metal.)
-To preheat, set the oven control(s) to BROIL as instructed in the Setting Oven Controls section.
+To preheat, set the oven control(s) to BROIL.
 Wait for the element to become red-hot, usually about 2 minutes.
 Preheating is not necessary when broiling meats well-done.